 And guess what?
 SO many more benefits came from this change than I ever could have imagined.

 The surprising benefits that came from not assigning homework in my high school science classes:

 - My no-homework strategy built rapport with students from day 1.
 And relationships with students are EVERYTHING when it comes to effective classroom management (in my opinion).

-- This motivation to work hard for me because I respected their time outside of class really worked, and became central to my classroom culture.
+- This motivated my students to work hard for me because I respected their time outside of class, and became central to my classroom culture.
 It truly eliminated a ton of management issues.
 I’d just simply remind them that I respected their time so they needed to respect mine.
 If they didn’t, the consequence was potentially having to use their free time to do work for me.

 - I found students started doing way better in my class.
 WHY?
 Because they actually had time to study because they weren’t just always doing homework.

 - I actually became a better teacher, because it forced intentionality with the class time I had that wasn’t there before.

 - It saved me SO MUCH TIME grading-wise and helped to majorly decrease the time I spent grading.
 Then when I DID grade something, I knew it was an authentic assessment because EVERYTHING STUDENTS DID FOR ME WAS IN MY PRESENCE!

 - It allowed me to really help students on a one-on-one basis better in class because I was monitoring everything they did.